Our Faculty and Staff

 Assistant Head of School

-Michael Barclay Mike brings 16 plus years of administrative and teaching experience to his role at Quest.
+Michael Barclay Mike brings 19 years of administrative and teaching experience to his role at Quest.
 Mike comes to Quest after spending six years as the Dean of Students at Moses Brown School.
 Prior to this, Mike was part of the founding faculty at Stuart Hall High School, Schools of the Sacred Heart in San Francisco, where he was the school’s first admissions director.
 While at Stuart Hall, he oversaw the school’s growth from a first class of 44 students to a fully enrolled student body in grades 9 through 12.
 He also taught English for two years at Montgomery Blair High School in Silver Spring, MD.
 Mike holds a Master of Arts in Teaching from American University in Washington, DC and holds a BA in English and Communications from Muhlenberg College in Allentown, PA.

 Administrative Assistant to the Head of School